 Other oil-free dressing substitutes are avocados, nut butters or white beans.

 Vegan honey can be made from plants, fruits, and roots.
 No Bees are involved in the making of this product.
 Some vegans do not consume honey, avocado or almonds because of this.
 We do consume honey but are always interested in trying new products; especially if there good for our health and the environment.
+Read our full review on Mellody vegan honey its a great vegan substitute.

 How To Store